Venky-codes24/pulse-review-scraper/README.md

 | `--output`     | Output JSON file (optional)       |
 | `--verbose`    | Enable detailed logging           |
 | `--demo`       | Run in demo mode                  |
+---

-Output
+## Output

-.The script generates a JSON file containing:
+The script generates a JSON file containing:

-.Metadata (company name, date range, source, execution time)
+- Metadata such as company name, date range, source, and execution time

-.Review details (title, text, date, rating, source)
+- Review details including title, review text, date, rating, and source

+---

-->Error Handling
+## Error Handling

-->Network and request failures are safely handled
+- Network and request failures are safely handled

-->Blocked requests are logged as warnings
+- Blocked requests (403 Forbidden) are logged as warnings

-->Missing or malformed data is skipped
+- Missing or malformed data is skipped gracefully

-->Empty results still produce valid JSON outpu
+- Empty results still generate a valid JSON output

-Ethical Considerations

-No aggressive scraping techniques used

-No bypassing of platform security mechanisms

-Designed strictly for educational purposes

-Demo mode included to ensure compliance with platform policies Bonus Implementation

-A third SaaS review platform, TrustRadius, has been integrated using the same architecture as the primary sources, fulfilling the bonus requirement.
+---

-Conclusion
+## Conclusion

-This project provides a clean, extensible, and assignment-ready solution that meets all requirements of the Pulse Coding Assignment while demonstrating real-world software engineering practices.
+This project provides a clean, extensible, and assignment-ready solution that meets all the requirements of the Pulse Coding Assignment while demonstrating good software engineering practices.